agenium-scale/nsimd/README.md

 ## Supported compilers

-NSIMD is tested with GCC, Clang, MSVC, NVCC, HIPCC and ARMClang.
+NSIMD is tested with GCC, Clang, MSVC, NVCC, HIPCC, ARMClang and dpcpp.
 As a C89 and a C++98 API are provided, other compilers should work fine.
 Old compiler versions should work as long as they support the targeted SIMD extension.
 For instance, NSIMD can compile SSE 4.2 code with MSVC 2010.